 - say how they meet the eligibility conditions

-- explain what the change they are applying for involves
+- explain the change they are requesting

 - give a date which they would like the change to become effective from